 - Suddenly Voiced: It seems every character is getting a voice in the Ultimate Custom Night update for Pizzeria Simulator.

 - Freddy Fazbear himself is getting a voice too!

 - Supporting Protagonist:

 - The protagonists of the series can only be called as such because the player is playing as them, as they otherwise don't have anything to do with the lore of the series (though again, the kid from 4 is an exception).
 Instead, the animatronics are the real stars of the story.

 - This is actually generally potentially averted, depending on what you believe; Jeremy Fitzgerald may have been the victim of the Bite of '87 (or, failing that, may have taken the fall for William Afton's crimes), Fritz Smith may actually be Phone Guy, the guard of 3 may be directly responsible for the Missing Children being set free, the Child may actually be Golden Freddy (or possibly even the Puppet), and Eggs Benedict is William Afton's son, who may also be every protagonist (barring the on from 4) via applying to Freddy's under numerous aliases.
 It's not too clear.

 - Pizzeria Simulator averts this.
-Not only is you're the manager of the pizzeria, you indirectly design the place to end the animatronics and the Fazbear's Management, alongside the Casette Man (although you don't realize his involvement until the very end).
+Not only are you the manager of the pizzeria, you indirectly designed the place to end the animatronics and the Fazbear's Management, alongside the Casette Man (although you don't realize his involvement until the very end).